supermamon/shortcuts/Embed-Springboard/index.md

 ### Instructions

-1. Add a Comment action to your shortcut where you want the **Open SpringbBoard** to be inserted.
+1. Add a Comment action to your shortcut where you want the **Open SpringBoard** to be inserted.
 Fill it with the text \*SpringBoard\*.
 2. Run this shortcut.
 When presented with the menu, choose `Embed`.
 3. Choose your shortcut.
 4. When presented with an alert to Create iCloud Link, tap `Create Link`